-Another feature I couldn’t leave out of my Enjin website builder review is the Voice Server feature.
+Another feature I couldn’t leave out is the Voice Server feature.
 Enjin site owners can select one of the two voice server integrations, namely the TeamSpeak 3 and Mumble voice server.
 This feature is a paid one and, taking the Enjin focus group into account, a logical one.

 Under the Voice tab, you’ll find the option of selecting your server location, as well as server size.
 Moreover, if you’re on a paid plan, Enjin will grant you five free slots with the Advanced plan, and twenty free slots with the Ultimate plan.